debajyotid2/first-tensorflow-project/README.md

 # first-tensorflow-project
-FIrst tensorflow project on GitHub
+FIrst tensorflow project on GitHub.
+Editing readme's is fun!